 These are what they are!!
-Speaking from experience the zips will break and the stitching will come apart on many of these items so compensate for this by paying the cheapest price possible.
+The zips will break and the stitching will come apart so compensate for this by paying the cheapest price you can.

 What to pay: Its up to you.
 Overall the quality of items is not that great with a few exceptions.
 If you really want the item pay according to its value for money, not how long it will last/work for.

 With over 100 stalls of bargain clothing, accessories and souvenirs ladies market provides a one kilometer stretch on which to practice your haggling skills.
 It gets its name from the huge amount of clothing and accessories on sale for women of all ages